CsabaToth70/codecool-series/README.md

 (For further information see the reqiurements.txt file content)
 <br>

-## Technical information for building up database of tproject
+## Technical information for building up database of the project

 The runabble version can be found on the development brach of the repository.